William George Barker: Post-war

 Barker formed a business partnership, Bishop-Barker Aeroplanes Limited, with fellow Victoria Cross recipient and Canadian ace Billy Bishop which lasted for about three years.
 In 1922 he rejoined the fledgling Canadian Air Force in the rank of Wing Commander, serving as the Station Commander of Camp Borden from 1922 to 1924.

-Barker was appointed acting director of the RCAF in early 1924 and he graduated from RAF Staff College, Andover, in 1926.
+Barker was appointed acting director of the RCAF in early 1924 and he graduated from RAF Staff College, Andover, England, in 1926.
 While waiting to start RAF Staff College Course No 4, Barker spent two weeks in Iraq with the RAF to learn more about the uses of airpower.
 He formally reported on his findings to the Minister of National Defence, and informally to Brigadier General Billy Mitchell, of the US Air Service.
 One of his achievements in the RCAF was the introduction of parachutes.
-After leaving the RCAF he became the first president of the Toronto Maple Leafs hockey club and involved in tobacco growing farms in southwestern Ontario.
+After leaving the RCAF he became the first president of the Toronto Maple Leafs hockey club and was involved in tobacco-growing farms in southwestern Ontario.

 Barker continued to suffer from the physical effects of his 1918 gunshot wounds: his legs were permanently damaged and he suffered severely limited movement in his left arm.
 He also struggled with alcoholism in the last few years of his life.
 He died in 1930 when he lost control of his Fairchild KR-21 biplane trainer during a demonstration flight for the RCAF, at Air Station Rockcliffe, near Ottawa, Ontario.
-Barker, aged 35, was at the time the President and general manager of Fairchild Aircraft in Montreal.
+Barker, aged 35.
+At the time, he was the president and general manager of Fairchild Aircraft in Montreal.